fynnfluegge/doc-comments-ai/README.md

 ## ✨ Features
 - 📝 Create documentation comment blocks for all methods in a file
-  - e.g. Javadoc, JSDoc, Docstring, Rustdoc
+  - e.g. Javadoc, JSDoc, Docstring, Rustdoc etc.
 - ✍️ Create inline documentation comments in method bodies
 - 🌳 Treesitter integration
 - 💻 Local LLM support

 > [!NOTE]
-> Documentations will only be added to files without unstaged changes, so that nothing is overwritten.
+> Documentations will only be added to files without unstaged changes, so nothing is overwritten.

 ## 🚀 Usage
 Create documentations for any method in the file with GPT-3.5 Turbo model: